tisfeng/Easydict/docs/README_EN.md

 Open source makes the world better.

-## Thanks
+## Acknowledgements

-This project was inspired by [saladict](https://github.com/crimx/ext-saladict) and [Bob](https://github.com/ripperhe/Bob), and the initial version was made based on [Bob](https://github.com/cheonvo/Bob).
+- This project was inspired by [saladict](https://github.com/crimx/ext-saladict) and [Bob](https://github.com/ripperhe/Bob), and the initial version was made based on [Bob](https://github.com/cheonvo/Bob).
 [Easydict](https://github.com/tisfeng/Easydict) has made many improvements and optimizations on the original project, and many features and UI are referenced from Bob.
+- Select text feature is referenced from [PopClip](https://pilotmoon.com/popclip/).

 ## Notice